 Each spring, members of Congress sponsor a nationwide high school arts competition.
 The Congressional Art Competition is an opportunity to recognize and encourage artistic talent across the nation, including in Indiana’s 2nd Congressional District.
 Since the contest began in 1982, more than 650,000 high school students have been involved.

-The 2018 Congressional Art Competition is open to all high school students in the 2nd District, and submissions will be accepted from March 12th to April 13th.
+The 2019 Congressional Art Competition is open to all high school students in the 2nd District, and submissions will be accepted from March 4th to March 29th.
 The winning submission will be displayed for one year in the U.S. Capitol alongside the artwork of other contest winners nationwide.
 Additionally, all submitted artwork will hang at the South Bend Airport from April 3rd to September 2nd.

 Entering the Art Competition